 Prepare the jackfruit

 Some people like to remove the seeds before cooking, but this is really just down to personal preference.
-I keep them in there as they provide another texture within the fruit.
+I keep them in there as they provide another texture to the fruit.

 Once rinsed, just leave it to drain or pat dry with a linen towel.
 Then you are ready to cook with your jackfruit!